cdonahu/st558-project2/bus.md

 What about whether an article had a polarizing title versus a generic non-polarizing title.
 Then, we wanted to find out whether the number of keywords associated with an article impacted the number of shares it received.
-Here is our findings for studying how to predict the number of shares in social networks (popularity).
+Here are our findings for studying how to predict the number of shares in social networks (popularity).

 ## Data